-- The GlobalSign Warranty Policy that addresses issues on warranties offered by GlobalSign; - The GlobalSign Privacy Policy on the protection of personal data; and - The GlobalSign Certificate Policy that addresses the trust objectives for the GlobalSign Root Certificates.
+- The GlobalSign Warranty Policy that addresses issues on warranties offered by GlobalSign: - The GlobalSign Privacy Policy on the protection of personal data; and - The GlobalSign Certificate Policy that addresses the trust objectives for the GlobalSign Root Certificates.

 A Subscriber or Relying Party of a GlobalSign Issuing CA Certificate must refer to this CPS in order to establish trust in a Certificate issued by GlobalSign as well as for information about the practices of GlobalSign.
 It is also essential to establish the trustworthiness of the entire Certificate chain of the hierarchy.
 This includes the Root CA Certificate as well as any operational Certificates.
-This can be established on the basis of the assertions within this CPS.
+This can be established based on the assertions within this CPS.
+For Qualified Certificates, validation of the certificate chain must be carried out successfully up to the GlobalSign trust anchor within the EU trusted list.